arcus/education_modules/demystifying_large_language_models/demystifying_large_language_models.md

 * **N-grams** are strings consisting of n words.
 "Mary had a little" is a 4-gram, for instance.
 * Being exposed to lots of n-grams in language is useful for predicting an upcoming word (e.g. "lamb").
+* Words can be represented as vectors which are located in n-dimensional space in which each word has a numeric value for each dimension.
 * Advances in language modeling required the use of neural networks.

 </div>